v-noskov/hello-world/README.md

 # hello-world
+Hi people,

-my first step om github
+This is my first step on github.

+Sincerelly yours,

+Vlad N.